Canadian scientists back at sea with a ship-sharing deal with U.S. | CBC News

 The spring survey has not been carried out since 2019, leaving a hole in records that measure changes in ocean conditions.

 "I think that is what I'd like to convey," said Beazley.
-"We have gaps in our time series, and it's really important that we're able to maintain our ability to go to see and collect this data in order to inform on climate variability."
+"We have gaps in our time series, and it's really important that we're able to maintain our ability to go to sea and collect this data in order to inform on climate variability."

 She hopes to see more of this kind of co-operation.